birchb1024/cryptomainia/README.md

     algorithm: org.jasypt.util.text.BasicTextEncryptor
     key: yourSecretKey

-Edit the file and save somewhere that only authorised used have access.
+Edit the file and save it somewhere that only authorised users have access.
 Choose an new key.

 ### Encrypting passwords